 When we greet another person(s), we do so with namaste, which means, “may our minds meet,”.
 This is indicated by the folded palms (hands) placed in front of the वक्षस्थल / ವಕ್ಷಸ್ಥಳ / vakṣasthaḷa (chest).

-When we bow down our head, we show the gracious form of extending respect, friendliness, love, modesty, humility, etc.
+When we bow down our head, we show the gracious form of extending respect, friendliness, love, modesty, humility, etc. The spiritual meaning is even more deeper.
+Let’s know that too.

 The divine life force, the sanctity shows that the Bhagavan Sri Vishnu (Ishwar / Brahman) in me is the same in all.
 Bhagavan Sri Vishnu who is present in me is same as yours.